 Here’s how I encourage clients to start charging more

-And here are some of my responses.
-Pick one of the objections to raising prices that you might say yourself and see what you think when you hear my response.
-Some people have told me that it’s helpful to say these things out loud, so you hear the whole discussion.
+Here are some of my responses.
+Pick one of the objections to raising prices that you might say yourself and see what you think when you hear my answer.
+Some people have told me that it’s helpful to say these things out loud, so you understand the whole discussion.

 Julia: “Why not?
-Does anyone know from your website that you’re just starting out?
+Does anyone know from your website that you’re just starting?
 They don’t need to know that.”

 That last one was a bit harsh, I know.

 I did say it once to someone who was amazingly talented at some technical stuff I didn’t understand but had somehow adopted a pink logo with a cartoon version of herself.
-She knew exactly what I meant, and the logo was quietly ditched.
+She knew exactly what I meant, and ditched the logo.

 You don’t want to appear to be greedy by charging more

 Julia: “It’s not greedy to want to earn a good living.
 It’s greedy to be a big corporation, pay yourself a five-million-pound bonus while sacking your lowest paid staff and not paying any corporation tax.
-That’s not what I’m hearing you say that you want to achieve, so I’m not getting even the slightest hint of greediness.”
+That’s not what I hear you say that you want to achieve?
+So I’m not getting even the slightest hint of greediness.”

 You: “I don’t think my customers would like that.”

 Julia: “But would they pay it?
-We don’t necessarily need to be liked by our customers, we just need them to pay for a good product and feel that it provides them with what they need.”
+We don’t necessarily need to be liked by our customers; we need them to pay for a good product and feel that it provides them with what they need.”

 The big one

-You: “I don’t think my customers would pay that much.”
+You: “Not sure my customers would pay that much.”